Teresa-Yang/Pronunciation-Scorer/README.md

-# Speech-to-Transcript
+# Pronunciation Scorer
-Speech to Transcript using Python and Flask.
+Tracking pronunciation accuracy using Python and Flask.

-This is an example of [TheCodex project code for speech recognition](https://github.com/TheCodex-Me/Projects)
-<br></br>

 ---
 ### To run: